GravityKit/GravityView/readme.txt

     - Product fields are hidden if the entry contains external transaction data
     - Support for Coupon Addon
 * Fixed: Product field prices not always formatted as a currency
+* Fixed: WPML links to Single Entry not working if using directory or sub-domain URL formats

 __Developer Notes:__